-As we are now in a third National Lockdown we are all subject to the restrictions put in place by government.
+Restrictions put in place by government are still in place until 19th July when we hope to hear some good news.
 We continue to make sure we have the latest information and are taking the right precautions, so please speak to us if you are unsure.

 Please stay safe.

-We have taken as many measures as practical to ensure our current working practices are as hygienic as possible: keeping a minimum of staff in the office and everyone else working from home, we are regularly cleaning down all surfaces in the office, chapel of rest and mortuary and have hand-sanitizer and hand washing facilities available for frequent use.
+We have taken as many measures as practical to ensure our current working practices are as hygienic as possible: some staff are working from home, we regularly clean down all surfaces in the office, chapel of rest and mortuary and have hand-sanitizer and hand washing facilities available for frequent use.

 We request that you do not come to the office, and request that instead, you telephone or email.
 If you plan to come to the office we ask that you maintain social distancing, wear a mask and we will do the same.